Cyclone Ilsa: Stranded Indonesian fishermen rescued after six days without food

 Cyclone Ilsa, the strongest storm in the region in about 14 years, hit Western Australia last week - but it spared populated areas from major damage.

-Bedwell island lies near the Rowley Shoals - a series of coral reefs of Western Australia's coast.
+Bedwell island lies near the Rowley Shoals - a series of coral reefs off Western Australia's coast.